pandafengye/MIST/README.md

     -l, --read_length FLOAT
     read length
     -o, --output PATH
     output folder in which the result files correspond to each level of cluster.
-Information of the estimated abundance, 95% CI, P value and similarity are given for each cluster in each file.
-See example fold ‘test/result/’.
+Information of the estimated abundance and similarity are given for each cluster in each file.
 # Availability of pre-built database
 Users can customize their own database by 1) downloading reference genomes of a certain species in fasta format; 2) cluster these reference genomes by the “cluster” module; and 3) bowtie-index these reference genomes by the “index” module.
 Alternatively, users can directly use the current pre-built database, which is developed for the following 14 bacterial species.